 We love New Jersey.
 It's our home state, after all.
-From the Jersey Shore to the Appalachian Trail, from the Liberty Science Center to the Trump Taj Mahal, from the Cherry Hill Mall to the Short Hills Mall, New Jersey has got it all.
+From the Jersey Shore to the Appalachian Trail, from the Liberty Science Center to the Atlantic City casinos, from the Cherry Hill Mall to the Short Hills Mall, New Jersey has got it all.

 Not so during Philip Roth's youth.
-Through the 1940s, Newark was a manufacturing center, a booming metropolis.
+Through the 1930s and 40s, Newark was a manufacturing center, a booming metropolis.
 And it was filled with Jews.
 70,000 Jews.